 What you can control is two-fold: the speed of your internet uploads and the bandwidth at which you are streaming.
 When it comes to your internet speed, we recommend that you do not live stream unless you have steady speeds of about 5 Mbps (megabits per second).

 Most broadband connections should have no trouble supporting that type of speed.
-However, beware misleading advertising.
+However, beware of misleading advertising.
 Many internet connections advertise speeds such as “25 Mbps download/5 Mpbs upload,” but include an asterisk.
 The fine print will read something like, “these are maximum speeds, sustained average speeds may be lower.”
 To get a more accurate sense of your internet speed, try this speed test at www.testmy.net.

 The second factor is the bandwidth at which you stream.
-Live streaming in HD quality generally requires from 2-5 Mbps (Megabits per second).
+Live streaming in HD quality generally requires 2-5 Mbps (Megabits per second).
 If you’re streaming in multiple qualities to reach audiences with varying internet speeds, you’ll use more total bandwidth.

 With Dacast, it is possible to purchase extra bandwidth in advance to ensure you don’t run out during your live event.